netsys-lab/panapi/doc/Implementation.md

 developers to converge on a coding style consensus that we now usually refer to as "idiomatic Go".

-Some conflicts exist between the TAPS specifications on the one hand and our implementation on the other.
+Some conflicts exist between the TAPS specifications on one hand and our implementation on the other hand.
 We are not sure of the severity in each case, but wish to point out any departures from the TAPS vision here.

-## Asnychronous, Event-driven Interaction Patterns
+## Asynchronous, Event-driven Interaction Patterns

 https://www.ietf.org/archive/id/draft-ietf-taps-impl-10.html#abstract states: